 INSERT INTO table_name VALUES (1, 2, 3);

 A much better way to do lots of inserts is to make sure the inserts are bundled into a single transaction.
-This can easily be done by surrounding the inserts with a START TRANSACTION and COMMIT, as in:
+This can easily be done by surrounding the inserts with a START TRANSACTION; and COMMIT; commands, as in:

 INSERT INTO table VALUES (1, 2, 3);